 "The intention is for the Duchess to be known as Princess Consort when the Prince accedes to the throne," it read.
 "This was announced at the time of the marriage and there has been absolutely no change at all."

-Reacting to the news, a Clarence House spokesman said the Prince of Wales and Duchess of Cornwall were "touched and honoured".
+Reacting to the news, a Clarence House spokesman said the then Prince of Wales and Duchess of Cornwall were "touched and honoured".

-Could Prince William be the next King?
+Who will be the next King?

 Has anyone ever abdicated from the throne before?